CTE

 This course introduces students to the basic concepts of video production technology.
 Students start by learning basic camera operation and move on to become familiar with the complete video production process.
 During this course, cooperative activities are completed dealing with pre-production, camera operation, shot composition, microphones, and interviewing.
 A major portion of Introduction to T.V.
 Production is devoted to learning non-linear editing skills on Apple iMac computers and applying that knowledge towards the creation of several video projects.
 Students with career interests in the communication field would benefit from taking Introduction to T.V.
 Production.

 Note: This is a college course articulated through Quinnipiac University.
-Upon successful completion of both this course and the TV Production course in the same school year, students can apply for the course transcript.
+Upon successful completion of both this course and the Video Production course in the same school year, students can apply for the course transcript.

-T.V.
-Production
+Video Production

-T.V.
-Production
+Video Production

 0.5 Credit